m5stack/m5-docs/docs/en/quick_start/m5core/m5stack_core_get_started_MicroPython.md

 #### Enter network programming mode

 ?> Network programming mode is a docking mode between M5 device and UIFlow web programming platform.
 The screen will show the current network connection status of the device.
 When the indicator is green, it means that you can receive program push at any time.
-By default, after the first successful WiFi network configuration, the device will automatically restart and enter the network programming mode.
+Under default situation, after the first successful WiFi network configuration, the device will automatically restart and enter the network programming mode.
 If you do not know how to re-enter the programming mode after running other applications, you can refer to the following operations.

-> After powering on, press button A in the main menu interface to select the programming mode.
-Wait for the right indicator light to turn green in the programming mode page, scan the QR code on the screen with a tablet, or directly access it in a computer browser.[flow.m5stack.com](http://flow.m5stack.com/)Enter the UIFlow programming page.
+> After turning on your device, you can enter the coding mode by pushing the left button on the front surface of the device once the screen shows UIFlow logo.
+When the indicator on the coding page turns color from red to green, you can visit website [flow.m5stack.com](http://flow.m5stack.com/) in your computer browser to access UIFlow coding page.

 <img src="assets\img\getting_started_pics\m5stack_core\get_started_with_uiflow\uiflow_program_mode.jpg ">

 #### API KEY

-> API KEY is the communication credentials for M5 devices when using UIFlow web programming.
-By configuring the corresponding API KEY on the UIFlow side, the program can be pushed for the specified device.
-The user needs to visit in the computer browser[flow.m5stack.com](http://flow.m5stack.com/)Enter the UIFlow programming page, click the setting button in the menu bar at the upper right corner of the page, enter the API Key on the corresponding device, select the hardware used, click OK to save, and wait for the prompt to connect successfully.
+> API KEY is the communication credential for M5 devices when using UIFlow web programming.
+By configuring the corresponding API KEY on UIFlow side, programs can be pushed for the specific devices.
+The user needs to visit [flow.m5stack.com](http://flow.m5stack.com/) in the computer web browser to enter the UIFlow programming page .
+Click the setting button in the menu bar at the upper right corner of the page, enter the API Key on the corresponding device, select the hardware for connecting, click OK to save and wait till it prompts successfully connecting

 <img src="assets\img\getting_started_pics\m5stack_core\get_started_with_uiflow\uiflow_apikey.jpg ">

 ## Hello M5

-> Complete the above steps, you can start programming with UIFlow.
+> With the above steps being settled, you can start programming with UIFlow.
 The following will show you a simple program that drives the screen to display "Hello M5".
 (1. Place a label 2.
 Add a label program block .3 Click the run button in the upper right corner)

 <img src="assets\img\getting_started_pics\m5stack_core\get_started_with_uiflow\hello_m5.gif ">

 ## UIFlow Desktop IDE

-> UIFlow Desktop IDE is an offline version of UIFlow programmer, which does not require network dependencies, and can provide a responsive program push experience.
+> UIFlow Desktop IDE is an offline version of UIFlow programmer which does not require network connection, and can provide you with responsive program push experience.
 Please click the corresponding version of **UIFlow-Desktop-IDE** to download according to your operating system .

 <div class="files_download">
    <p class="item">